EpicRobot9/JarvisAIWebsite/README.md

 Per-user API keys (optional)
 - Users can supply their own OpenAI and ElevenLabs keys from the Settings panel.
 The frontend sends them via headers (`x-openai-key`, `x-elevenlabs-key`) so STT/TTS calls use user-supplied credentials; otherwise server defaults are used.
+ - When a user supplies their own ElevenLabs key, they may also provide a Voice ID.
+The frontend sends `x-elevenlabs-voice-id`, and the backend will use it together with the custom key.
+Without a custom key, the backend uses the project’s default voice.

 ## Development without Docker